When Do Babies Know Their Names – A Guide to Your Little One’s Development

 One thing is for sure.
 You will get to see the ACTUAL response of your child to their names around four to six months.
 When my daughter was in that particular age group, she would turn her head towards my voice as I call her and she usually smiles as a response.

 It is not a bad idea to know or familiarize yourself with the scientific timeline about a child’s learning progress.
 It can give you a quick glimpse of what to expect and when to expect it.
 You can even use it to prepare yourself for what to teach them.
 Being prepared and ready for your child’s education is a great way to start their learning experience.

 Studies say that a child can react to your name calling in as early as a few weeks old.
 But this reaction is not because of them knowing their names.
 It is more on because of their familiarization with your voice.
 Nevertheless, this reaction is a good start in knowing that your child is attentive and can recognize and memorize things.

-Once they turn 5 months up to 7, this is where their “association” starts to kick in.
+Once they turn between 5 and 7 months, this is where their “association” starts to kick in.
 This means that they are able to put a “name” and associate it with “something” including themselves.
 This is the best time for you to point at a thing and call it by its name.
 For example, you can point at a ball and say “ball”.
 Do this over and over again and your baby will start to realize that the ball is called, well, a ball.
 Do not expect them to be able to reply the words you say back though.
 These months that they are in are more of them understand what you are saying rather than mimicking what you say.

 Their “parroting” phase starts when they reach 10 months to a year.
 Once they get to this age, I promise you, they can mimic you so good that you need to be careful of what you say out loud.
 That is why this is the best time to use and repeat important words like “mommy”, “daddy”, “milk”, “eat” and most especially your baby’s name.